johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/Templates.md

     "#subpage_template": "product_detail"
   }
 ```
-the page at url path "/products", would use the product listing page templatess
+the page at url path "/products", would use the product listing page templates
 and the sub pages would use the product detail template.
 This would require two templates created in the `src/templates` with the names `product_listing.jsx` and `product_detail.jsx`.
-We will provide these examples in the next sections of this guide.s
+We will provide these examples in the next sections of this guide.

 ## Brief Overview of Templates in Examples/Test-Site